 Pugalendhi, J delivered the judgment in favour of the Petitioner State.

 Article 21 of the Constitution of India guarantees the right to life as a fundamental right of every citizen.
 Right to life also includes within its ambit the right to live with dignity.
 [Maneska Gandhi v.
-Union of India [AIR 1978 SC 597]] (para.
-11).
+Union of India [AIR 1978 SC 597]] .
 With the rise and access of the internet, cybercrimes such as making derogatory statements that affect the dignity of a citizen are also on the rise.
 The Court noted that the intermediaries operating in India are bound by laws in force in India.
 In view of the laws in place, intermediaries have framed user guidelines and policies.
 The intermediaries contractually engage with user channels hosting content.
 In case of violation of conditions of the guidelines, it is the duty of intermediaries to remove or block the channel as per the terms of the agreement.
 Intermediaries should ascertain and block channels that host videos that are not in accordance with the guidelines, policies and in terms of the contract.
 It is not for the intermediaries to insist for FIRs or court orders directing removal of videos that are not in accordance with the terms and policies.
 In the event the intermediaries fail to remove or block content even after acquiring knowledge, the intermediaries would be liable of committing offence under Section 69A of the Information Technology Act. (para.
 21)

-Court observed that there was no iota of doubt that the contents of R1’s video violated the terms and conditions of the intermediary.
+Court observed that the contents of R1’s video violated the terms and conditions of the intermediary.
 The investigating agency ought to have brought the same to the knowledge of the intermediary i.e., YouTube.
 If the intermediary failed to remove the videos, even after bringing such violation to their knowledge, the investigating agency could also institute criminal cases against the intermediaries.
-Court relied on the Supreme Court decision in Pravasi Bhalai Sangathan v Union of India to highlight that while laws were in place, effective enforcement of such laws was crucial. (para.
-22)
+The Court relied on the apex courts decision in Pravasi Bhalai Sangathan v Union of India (2014) 11 SCC 477highlight that while laws were in place, effective enforcement of such laws was crucial.

 The Court concluded that R1 was repeatedly involved in the commission of internet offences with the intention to grab more views and to earn more money.
 The Court was satisfied that R1 was in complete violation of terms and conditions stipulated in the earlier order which ganyed bail to R1 on the basis of his undertaking.
 The Court ultimately passed an order to cancel R1’s bail.